jimlemoine/web-sprint-challenge-javascript-fundamentals/README.md

 Answer 4 -
 Window binding - if no other rules apply to identify 'this' it will refer to the window in the browser, global object in node, or undefined in strict mode, you never want to use window binding
-Implicit binding - most common type of binding for 'this', it applies to objects with methods and when the method is invoked you look to the left of the dot to see what this refers to
+Implicit binding - most common type of binding for 'this', it applies to objects with methods and when the method is invoked you look to the left of the dot to see what 'this' refers to
 Explicit binding - when we invoke a function that contains the 'this' keyword using the .call .apply or .bind methods and explicitly pass an object into those methods that will be 'this' new binding - when a function is invoked as a constructor function using the 'new' keyword the 'this' keyword inside that function refers to the new object being created

 5. Why do we need super() in an extended class?

-Answer 5 - the super() keyword is used to allow the child to inherit the methods of the parent, it replaces prototype based method inheritance
+Answer 5 - the super() keyword is used to allow the child to inherit the methods of the parent, it replaces prototype based method inheritance used with a constructor function

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.